Finding DoRI: Discovery of Retained Images in Diffusion Models: Additional Details and Experiments on Locality

 \subsection{Locality in the text embedding space}

+\begin{takeaway} \textbf{Key Takeaway:} Adversarial embeddings initialized with random noise behave identically to the ones initialized from memorized prompts.
+They are also more spread out than their initializations. \end{takeaway}

 We extend the analysis of adversarial embeddings in the text embedding space.
-Contrary to \cref{sec:yadvs_are_not_local}, we now initialize optimization from a randomly sampled non-memorized prompts---$\vy_{nonmem}$---from LAION dataset, and perform 50 steps of optimization.
+Contrary to \Cref{sec:yadvs_are_not_local}, we now initialize optimization from a randomly sampled non-memorized prompts---$\vy_{nonmem}$---from LAION dataset, and perform 50 steps of optimization.
 In line with the previous results, all embeddings \yadv trigger successful replication of the memorized content, and are spread out in the text embedding space.

-Additionally, we compute pairwise L2 distance in the embedding space for (1) random initialization (\normal), (2) adversarial embeddings optimized from \normal, (3) embeddings of non-memorized prompts ($\vy_{nonmem}$), (4) adversarial embeddings optimized from $\vy_{nonmem}$.
-To our surprise, the adversarial embeddings that trigger generation of \textit{the same} memorized samples appear to be more spread out than randomly initialized embeddings, and are also more spread out than embeddings of non-memorized prompts, as it is visible in~\cref{fig:l2_distances_text_emb_locality} (left).

-Interestingly, initialization of optimization from \normal is more beneficial to finding Dori.
-We observe that the embeddings have to be changed less than when we initialize them from prompts, which is expressed by lower L2 distance between initializations and the final embeddings \yadv in~\cref{fig:l2_distances_text_emb_locality} (right).
+Interestingly, initialization of optimization from \normal is more beneficial to finding \dori.
+We observe that the embeddings have to be changed less than wh en we initialize them from prompts, which is expressed by lower L2 distance between initializations and the final embeddings \yadv in~\Cref{fig:l2_distances_text_emb_locality_right}.